Teacher/student learning contract

 - We will not speak while others are talking

-- We will avoid stereotypes and humor that are disparaging of others
+- We will avoid stereotypes and humor that disparage people.

 Don't you hate boring lectures?